-After years of consistent declines in the number of Vermonters in our workforce, Governor Scott stated it should be the top priority of all elected officials to expand and strengthen Vermont’s workforce.
+In the face of a growing demographic crisis with years of consistent decline in the number of Vermonters in our labor force, Governor Scott has urged all elected officials to make expanding and strengthening Vermont’s workforce the top priority.

-- To lead a dynamic, coordinated and cross-agency workforce expansion effort, the Governor appointed a team of two former legislators from both sides of the political aisle.
+- Appointed a team of two former legislators from both sides of the political aisle to lead a dynamic, coordinated cross-agency workforce expansion effort.

 - Developed a labor force expansion plan with strategic efforts across agencies, sectors and industries.

 Relocation, Recruitment, and Retention

 - Proposed and secured $1.2 million to recruit and relocate workers under the New Worker Relocation Incentive Program.